ashtarcommunications/verbatim/docs/docs/verbatim/5-faq.md

 ### I get "Error 5152: Invalid Document Name" when trying to save a speech document
 Most likely, this is due to having your Auto Save folder set to a cloud folder (e.g. Dropbox, Google Drive, OneDrive), which isn't compatible with auto saving.
 Try changing your Auto Save folder to a local folder, like your Desktop or Documents folder.

+### I get "Error 5852: Requested Object Is Not Available" when working with documents
+This is simlar to the 5152 error described above, due to working with documents stored in a cloud folder (e.g. Dropbox, Google Drive, OneDrive).
+Try moving the document to a local folder and seeing if the error goes away.

 ### I get "Error 52: Bad File Name or Number" while uploading open source documents to the caselist
 This can happen when the file you are uploading is saved in a folder synced with an online cloud storage service like OneDrive or Dropbox.
 It happens because Word is unable to access the file from a networked filesystem while converting it into a format that the caselist can read.
 As a workaround, try temporarily saving a copy of your file to a non-synced folder, and uploading that copy instead.